How They Came to Be

 1.Projects and partnerships

 Real-world learning is the priority at PSI High.
 Projects are organized around key themes—humanities, STEM, and Innovation and Design.
 All projects have three things in common: a challenge or question, an authentic audience, and a high-quality deliverable.
 Students complete projects that serve a real need or add real value to the community, made possible through robust partnerships between PSI High and local government, businesses, and nonprofit service organizations.
-Students also select from an enrichment track within the program to specialize in digital design, product design, or computer science and application design.
+Students also select from an enrichment track within the program to specialize in either digital design computer science, or application design.

 Theory Into Action